Thyroid Weight Loss Case Study: 42 Pounds Lost on Byetta + T3 + NDT

 - Detox: FAR IR Sauna plus Whole body vibration therapy weekly

-- Exercise: 30 minutes walking daily
+- Exercise: 30 minutes of walking daily

 - Stress Reduction: Meditation